 In 1984, Gordon Hogg set the lowest score over Hamilton, with a gross score of 62 from a handicap of 3, giving a net 59.
-This is still the lowest recorded score at Hamilton in recent years.

 One of the most remarkable scores achieved over the course was recorded by a visiting player, Wilma Aitken in 1981.
 Playing in the Ladies Open Competition, the Riccarton Rosebowl, Wilma established two world records at the time – male or female, amateur or professional – when she scored no fewer than 11 birdies in one round, and 9 of them consecutively from the 3rd to the 11th holes.
 An astonishing achievement when you consider how golf equipment has progressed in the intervening 30+ years.